AleByron/lotto_game/README.md

-# Python-LP"# lotto_game"
+# Python-LP2"# lotto_game"
-3 Learning paths to replicate the lotto game in python
+Second Learning path to replicate the lotto game in python